jgelens/gevent-websocket/README.rst

 gevent-websocket
 ================

-`gevent-websocket`_ is a websocket library for the Gevent networking library written written and maintained by `Jeffrey Gelens`_ It is licensed under the BSD license.
+`gevent-websocket`_ is a websocket library for the gevent_ networking library written written and maintained by `Jeffrey Gelens`_ It is licensed under the BSD license.

 Installation